-Departments interested in buying equipment should request a price quote or contact the ITS Help Desk at x7-6420 before ordering computer equipment.
-ITS works with multiple vendors, including vendors on state contract, to find the best pricing for computers, tablets, printers, etc. ITS supports and provides warranty repair services for Dell and Apple devices purchased for the University.
+Departments interested in buying equipment (Apple or PC) should request a price quote or contact the ITS Help Desk at x7-6420 before ordering computer equipment.
+ITS supports and provides warranty repair services for Dell and Apple devices purchased for the University.

 Nursing, Pharmacy, and School of Management students are required to have a laptop.
 Other programs do not require a computer, but we recommend that students have a computer for their convenience.
 Students tend to prefer laptops since they are mobile and allow the student to work anywhere.

 We recommend checking with the school or program for specific requirements, but our general recommended specs for student computers are:

 - Intel i5 or i7 processor (or equivalent)